wpietak/Projects/README.md

 # **Projects**

-This repository contains a collection of my projects from the different areas of quantitative finance and data science.
+This repository contains a collection of my projects from different areas of quantitative finance and data science, divided into 3 categories:.
+- Portfolio Optimization
+- Machine Learning
+- Derivatives Pricing

 A brief description of particular projects and related files is provided below.

-### **Bank Marketing Report**

-The aim of this project is to analyze a dataset related to the marketing campaigns run by a bank.
-In order to perform this exercise, 3 classification models are developed to predict whether a given client has subscribed a term deposit or not.
-The quality of the models is evaluated, and analysis of the impact of particular variables on the target variable is conducted.
-Insight gained from this exercise may help develop marketing campaigns by optimizing clients targeting actions (and possibly their form), helping to choose clients that are most probable to subscribe a term deposit when targeted, thus decreasing advertising costs.
-The report is prepared in R.

-The following files are related to this project:
-- [Bank_Marketing_Report.Rmd](/Bank_Marketing_Report.Rmd) - R code generating the output
-- [Bank_Marketing_Report.html](/Bank_Marketing_Report.html) - a notebook in HTML generated based on the above code; it can be downloaded and opened to see the output without running the code
+## **Portfolio Optimization**

 ### **Evaluation of SBF120 Stocks Portfolios Performance**